Illner/BellaModifiedD4-AAAI24/README.md

 Date: 2017/07/09

 # :exclamation: Changes
-A Compiler for Weak Decomposable Negation Normal Form (AAAI-24)

-The directory contains the following modifications made for the purposes of the article.
+The directory contains the following modifications made for the purposes of the article - A Compiler for Weak Decomposable Negation Normal Form (AAAI-24).

 ### 1) Seed
 Reason: to randomise compilations <br>